Answering questions Equal pay: employer responsibilities

 Reply as soon as possible to the request.
 If you cannot meet a deadline set by the person, let them know and agree on an alternative date.

 You should send your response back to the employee or worker in the way they requested it, for example by email, letter or through their trade union representative.
-You can also have a meeting with them in person to go through your response if they want to.
+You can also have a meeting with them to go through your response if they want to.

 If you do not understand the person's questions, ask them for more information.